Fiducia supplicans: Criticism

 The declaration sparked considerable controversy and criticism among Catholics, including from several conservative commentators, clerical congregations, and high-profile bishops, priests, and lay people.
 Several episcopal conferences barred the blessings in their jurisdictions or asked priests to refrain from them, including the conferences of Benin, Congo-Brazzaville, Hungary, Malawi, Namibia, Togo, and Zambia.
 The Polish Episcopal Conference suggested only blessing "individual people living in complete abstinence".
 On 11 January 2024, Cardinal Fridolin Ambongo Besungu announced that all episcopal conferences in Africa, represented in SECAM, would reject blessings for same-sex couples, stating that "the extra-liturgical blessings proposed in the declaration...cannot be carried out in Africa without exposing themselves to scandals."

 Forbidding blessings in the Archdiocese of Mary Most Holy in Astana in Kazakhstan, Archbishop Tomasz Peta and Auxiliary Bishop Athanasius Schneider denounced Fiducia supplicans for contradicting "divine revelation and the uninterrupted, bimillennial doctrine and practice of the Catholic Church".
 Schneider added that Fiducia supplicans was a "great deception" and warned of "evil that resides in the very permission to bless [...] same-sex couples".
 German cardinal Gerhard Ludwig Müller said that the declaration was "sacrilegious and blasphemous", and that the Catholic Church "cannot celebrate one thing and teach another".
 Cardinal Robert Sarah, former prefect of the Congregation for Divine Worship and the Discipline of the Sacraments, called the declaration "a heresy that seriously undermines the Church".
 Cardinal Joseph Zen criticized parts of the declaration as "an absolute subjective error" and suggested that Fernández should resign.

 A Spanish-language petition requesting that the declaration be rescinded led Cardinal José Cobo Cano, Archbishop of Madrid, to threaten disciplinary action against any clergy in his diocese that signs it.

-Sviatoslav Shevchuk, the Major Archbishop of Kyiv–Galicia and Primate of the Ukrainian Greek Catholic Church, stated that the declaration concerns purely the Latin Church and had no legal force in 23 autonomous Eastern Catholic Churches.
+Sviatoslav Shevchuk, the Major Archbishop of Kyiv–Galicia and Primate of the Ukrainian Greek Catholic Church, said that the declaration concerns purely the Latin Church and had no legal force in 23 autonomous Eastern Catholic Churches.

 Several figures associated with traditionalist Catholicism rejected the declaration, including Archbishop Carlo Maria Viganò, former Apostolic Nuncio to the United States.